Ghana

 Program sequence (click every single day)

-Transfer from Kotoka International Airport (Accra) to the Golden Tulip Hotel, Accra (5 km) | |
+Transfer from Kotoka International Airport (Accra) to the Lancaster Hotel, Accra (5 km) | |

-23.00 | Briefing on the excursion (Dr. Schaefer).
-Meeting point: hotel reception |
+23.00 | Briefing on the TROPMEDEX excursion (Dr. Schaefer) Meeting point: reception of the Lancaster Hotel |

-09.00 – 10.00 | Lecture: update on schistosomiasis (Dr. Schaefer) |
+09.00-10.00 | Lecture: Update on schistosomiasis (Dr. Schaefer) |

-Drive to Big Ada in the Volta region (100 km) | |
+Drive to Big Ada in the Volta region (80 km) | |

-16.15 – 18.15 | Laboratory manuals: diagnosis of schistosomiasis, (Dr. Agbeko) |
+15.30-17.30 | Laboratory manuals: Diagnosis of schistosomiasis and other worm infections (Dr. Agbeko) |

-Drive to Akosombo (125 km) |
+Drive to Akosombo (120 km) |

-08.00 – 10.00 | Lecture: update on Malaria (Dr. Schaefer) |
+08.00-10.00 | Lecture: Update on malaria (Dr. Schaefer) |

-10.30 – 11.30 | Lecture: update on Cutaneous larva migrans (Dr. Akamah) |
+10.30-11.30 | Lecture: Update on Ebola (Dr. Akamah) |

-12.00 – 16.00 | Rounds: in Akosombo Regional Hospital.
-Malaria and other tropical infectious diseases (Dr. Akamah) |
+12.00-16.00 | Rounds in Akosombo Regional Hospital.
+Focus on tropical infectious diseases (Dr. Debrah und Dr. Boatin) |

-09.00 – 11.00 | Lecture: update on Ebola and Chikungunya fever (Dr. schaefer) |
+10.00-12.00 | Lecture: Update on Dengue and Chikungunya fever (Dr. Schaefer) |

 Drive to Aburi (80 km) | |

-15.00 – 17.00 | Field excursion: in the Aburi Botanical Garden.
+15.00-17.00 | Field excursion in the Aburi Botanical Garden.
 Artemisia annua and other plants used in the treatment of malaria (Dr. Felix) |

-Drive to Koforidua (50 km) | |
+Drive to Koforidua (50 km) |

 Drive to New Tafo (20 km) | |

-08:00 – 10:00 | Visit the Cacao Research Institute of Ghana (CRIG) (Mr. Lloyd) |
+Visit to the Cacao Research Institute of Ghana (Mr. Lloyd) | |

 Drive to the Presbyterian Hospital in Agogo (120 km) | |

-12:00 – 13:00 | Lecture: update on Buruli ulcer (Dr. Abass) |
+12.00-13.00 | Lecture: Update on Buruli ulcer (Dr. Abass, WHO) |

-14:00 – 17:00 | Lecture: in Agogo Hospital.
+14.00-17.00 | Rounds in Agogo Hospital.
 Buruli ulcer and other tropical dermatological manifestations (Dr. Abass) |

-17:15 – 19:15 | Laboratory manuals: diagnosis of dermatological manifestations (Dr. George) |
+17.15-19.15 | Laboratory manuals: diagnosis of dermatological manifestations (Dr. George) |

 Drive to Kumasi (90 km) |

-10:00 – 14:00 | Field excursion: to the Kumasi market.
-Prevention and control of cholera and other diarrhoeal infections in the largest market of Ghana (Dr. Peter) |
+10.00-13.00 | Field excursion: prevention and control of cholera in the biggest market in Ghana (Dr. Peter and Dr. Schaefer) |

-08.00 – 09.00 | Lecture: update on onchocerciasis (Dr. Schaefer) |
+08.00-09.00 | Lecture: Update on onchocerciasis (Dr. Schaefer) |

-Drive to New Adubiase Hospital (100 km) | |
+Drive to New Adubiase (100 km) | |

-11.00 – 13.00 | Field excursion: active case finding of onchocerciasis patients in New Adubiase area (Dr. Courage) |
+11.00-13.00 | Field excursion: prevention and control of onchocerciasis in New Adubiase area (Dr. Williams) |

 Drive to Brenu (100 km) |

-10.00 – 11.00 | Lecture: differential diagnosis of fever in the tropics (Dr. Schaefer) |
+08.30-09.30 | Lecture: DD of fever in the tropics (Dr. Schaefer) |

-11.15 – 12.15 | Lecture: update on lymphatic filariasis (Dr. Schaefer) |
+10.00-11.00 | Lecture: update on lymphatic filariasis (Dr. Schaefer) |

-13.00 – 15.00 | Field excursion: presentation of lymphatic filariasis patients in Brenu area (Dr. Boger) |
+12.00-15.00 | Field excursion: presentation of lymphatic filariasis patients in Brenu area (Dr. Boger) |

 Drive to Cape Coast (20 km) | |

-16.00 – 18.00 | Visit of the slave museum in Cape Coast Castle (Mr. Blankson) |
+Visit of the slave museum in Cape Coast Castle (Mr. Blankston) | |

-Drive to Brenu (20 km) | |
+Drive to Brenu (20 km) |

-8.00 – 10.00 | Lecture: update on Dengue fever (Dr. Schaefer) |
+09.15-10.15 | Lecture: update on African snakes (Dr. Schaefer) |

-10.15 – 12.15 | Lecture: update on leprosy (Dr. Schaefer) |
+10.15-12.15 | Lecture: update on leprosy (Dr. Schaefer) |

 Drive to Ankaful Leprosy Hospital (20 km) | |